|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 Set in the late 1890s Wyoming, with the 'Hole in the Wall' Gang and the early 1900s, in New York, and then in Bolivia

-A light-hearted, entertaining, fast-paced, action-comic, revisionistic western set at the turn of the century, with Burt Bacharach's soundtrack highlighted by "Raindrops Keep Falling on My Head."
+A light-hearted, entertaining, fast-paced, action-comic, revisionistic western (and buddy film) set at the turn of the century, with Burt Bacharach's famous soundtrack highlighted by "Raindrops Keep Falling on My Head."